cedricbonhomme/EV3WebController/README.md

     $ GET http://192.168.1.16:5000/move/forward?blocks=25
     {"action": "move", "direction": "forward", "message": "hit_wall"}

+If a wall is detected the current action is stopped and the server will return the message "hit_wall".

 #### End of the labyrinth end

     $ GET http://192.168.1.16:5000/move/forward?blocks=20
     {"action": "move", "direction": "forward", "message": "in_target"}

+If the red color is detected the current action is stopped and the server will return the message "in_target".

 ## Retrieve values from sensors (not yet implemented)